RosettaCommons/documentation/mg-modeler.md

 This code models Mg(2+) ions into structures, including waters for hexahydrates.
 It has several modes, ranging from orienting the 'orbitals' for an existing Mg(2+) that define its hexhydrate shell all the way to docking Mg(2+) (and associated waters) _de novo_ into the structure.

+Click on the link below to watch a movie of the water packing as a Mg(2+) shoots through a structure:

 [![Mg trajectory through an RNA, with packing of waters](http://img.youtube.com/vi/SRsyG85Jvsc/0.jpg)](http://www.youtube.com/watch?v=SRsyG85Jvsc)